Haleakalā National Park: Summit

 An extremely winding but well maintained road leads up the mountain.
 The summit area includes Haleakalā Crater, the summit of the volcano, and the area surrounding the summit.
 This part of the park is accessed by Hawaii State Road 378.
 There is a visitor center, with parking and restrooms, near the summit.
 At the summit itself is another parking lot and a simple observatory without facilities.

 The main feature of this part of the park is Haleakalā Crater which, despite its name, is geologically an erosional valley.
 It is 6.99 mi across, 2.0 mi wide, and 2600 ft deep.
 The interior of the crater is dotted by numerous volcanic features, including large cinder cones.
-Two main trails lead into the crater from the summit area: the Halemau'u and Sliding Sands trails.
+Two main trails lead into the crater from the summit area: the Halemau'u and Sliding Sands trails, both of which are designated as National Recreation Trails.
 Hikers in the crater can stay in one of three cabins.

 Visitors frequently come to the summit of the volcano to watch the sunrise and/or sunset.
 One attraction of the park is Hosmer's Grove, a unique forest of trees including deodar (Cedrus deodara) from the Himalayas, sugi (Cryptomeria japonica) from Japan, eucalyptus from Australia, and several species from North America (pine, spruce, cypress, fir, and others).
-Native plants and trees are also present in the forest but are not common due to the little light available (because of the taller alien trees).
+Native plants and trees are also present in the forest but are not common because the taller alien trees leave them little light to grow.

 The park is known for its volcanic features, its long scenic drive with numerous overlooks, and the unusually clear views of the night sky available.
 Haleakalā is one of the best places in the United States for amateur astronomy, and binoculars and telescopes are available for rent from many local merchants.
 Nēnē (Hawaiian geese, Branta sandvicensis) can also be seen in their natural habitat in Haleakalā Crater.
 Although nēnē died out entirely in the park, in 1946 they were re-introduced with the help of the Boy Scouts, who carried young birds into the crater in their backpacks.